 The construct of empathy plays such a key role in the therapeutic relationship that empathetic listening skills have been suggested as an essential component of evidence-based counselor training (Moyers & Miller, 2013).

-Non-professional therapist behavior represents a grave mistake with the potential to undermine the goals of therapy.
+Unprofessional therapist behavior represents a grave mistake with the potential to undermine the goals of therapy.

 In many ways, professionalism in the therapeutic setting is much the same as that in other types of jobs.

-For example, counselors are expected to be on time, well-groomed, and appropriately dressed.
+For example, counselors are expected to be on time, well groomed, and appropriately dressed.
 Showing up late is a significant error for therapists, as it sends a message that the client’s time is not important.
-Such a message is, of course, contradictory to the counseling objective of promoting a client’s self-esteem and positive well-being.
+Such a message is, of course, contradictory to the counseling objective of promoting a client’s self-esteem and positive wellbeing.

 Additionally, counseling sessions are typically brief and expensive, so tardiness has other costs for clients.

 Clients also are put off by counselors who fail to respond to their phone calls, act distracted during sessions (e.g., glancing at the clock), or talk either too much or about themselves.
-The client is there to receive attention focused on his/her problems and is likely irritated by a counselor who doesn’t listen or comes across as self-interested.
+The client is there to receive attention focused on their problems and is likely irritated by a counselor who doesn’t listen or comes across as self-interested.

 The office setting also needs to project a professional climate, as a disorganized office does not inspire confidence.
 Additionally, disorganized files may elicit privacy-related concerns for the client.
 Professional therapists also engage in adequate preparation for each counseling session.

-6. Skill, Knowledge, and Confidence
+6. Skill, knowledge, and confidence

 Counselors are expected to be skilled communicators who are “knowledgeable of those aspects of mental health that relate to the development, relief, and solution of an individual’s emotional and other concerns which are associated with quality of life” (Vacc & Loesch, 2000, p.
 18).

-A good counselor also has acquired adequate substantive knowledge and is confident about his/her theoretical approach.
+A good counselor also has acquired adequate substantive knowledge and is confident about their theoretical approach.
 Losing sight of one’s theory is problematic as it may result in advice that is not scientifically based.